php-mock/php-mock/README.md

   In most cases, you can ignore this restriction but if you happen to run into this issue you can call [`Mock::define()`](http://php-mock.github.io/php-mock/api/class-phpmock.Mock.html#_define) before that first call.
 This would define a side effectless namespaced function which can be enabled later.
+Another effective approach is running your test in an isolated process.

 ## Alternatives